microsoft/nni/docs/en_US/Tutorial/InstallCustomizedAlgos.md

 NNI provides a lot of [builtin tuners](../Tuner/BuiltinTuner.md), [advisors](../Tuner/BuiltinTuner.md#Hyperband) and [assessors](../Assessor/BuiltinAssessor.md) can be used directly for Hyper Parameter Optimization, and some extra algorithms can be installed via `nnictl package install --name <name>` after NNI is installed.
 You can check these extra algorithms via `nnictl package list` command.

-NNI also provides the ability to build your own [customized tuners](../Tuner/CustomizeTuner.md), [advisors](../Tuner/CustomizeAdvisor.md) and [assessors](../Assessor/CustomizeAssessor.md).
+NNI also provides the ability to build your own customized tuners, advisors and assessors.
+To use the customized algorithm, users can simply follow the spec in experiment config file to properly reference the algorithm, which has been illustrated in the tutorials of [customized tuners](../Tuner/CustomizeTuner.md)/[advisors](../Tuner/CustomizeAdvisor.md)/[assessors](../Assessor/CustomizeAssessor.md).

+NNI also allows users to install the customized algorithm as a builtin algorithm, in order for users to use the algorithm in the same way as NNI builtin tuners/advisors/assessors.
+More importantly, it becomes much easier for users to share or distribute their implemented algorithm to others.
 Customized tuners/advisors/assessors can be installed into NNI as builtin algorithms, once they are installed into NNI, you can use your customized algorithms the same way as builtin tuners/advisors/assessors in your experiment configuration file.
 For example, you built a customized tuner and installed it into NNI using a builtin name `mytuner`, then you can use this tuner in your configuration file like below:
 ```yaml
 tuner:
   builtinTunerName: mytuner